 The agricultural economy is in a position it has not been in for many years.
 There is a return to the cyclical agricultural conditions that were present before the surge of government support during the COVID-19 pandemic.
-Despite ever rising input prices, the USDA Economic Research Service has forecasted a 29.5 percent increase in farm income in 2025 that will be mostly driven by economic assistance payments.
-However, at the 2025 USDA Outlook Forum, USDA predicted a drop in commodity prices across all major commodities.
-This is going to create additional strain on agricultural producers in 2025, and economic assistance payments alone will not be enough to get farmers out of the red.
+Despite ever rising input prices, the USDA Economic Research Service has forecasted a 29.5 percent increase in farm income in 2025 that will be mostly driven by ECAP payments.

-With rising input costs and lower commodity prices, farmers and ranchers have worked through the liquidity and working capital they built up over the past few years at a more rapid pace than anticipated.
+With rising input costs and lower commodity prices, farmers and ranchers have worked through the liquidity and working capital they built over the past few years at a more rapid pace than anticipated.
 As a result, farmers and ranchers are naturally turning to credit to finance their agricultural operations.
 This has resulted in increased debt levels for agricultural producers across the country.